What To Do If You’re Under FBI Investigation

-Do not wait until criminal charges are filed to hire defense counsel.
+Do not wait until criminal charges are filed to hire the best defense counsel.
 A defense attorney can assist you through the investigation and limit your exposure to criminal charges.
 The sooner you hire an attorney, the more likely you will be to avoid criminal charges.
 In addition, an attorney can help you avoid common mistakes that many targets make like lying to a federal officer or obstructing justice.
-Your attorney will take care of all communications with federal agents including responding to subpoena requests and will tell you if and when it is in your best interest to grant an interview with investigators.
+Your attorney will take care of all communications with federal agents, including responding to subpoena requests, and will tell you if and when it is in your best interest to grant an interview with investigators.

 If the FBI is investigating you, a federal law is at issue and any eventual charges against you will be brought in federal court.
 Federal court is very different from state court and you will need an attorney that is well versed in federal laws and federal procedures who has appeared in federal court.
-The right defense attorney will also explain to you how the investigative process works and what to expect from an investigation from a federal agency.
+The best defense attorney will also explain to you how the investigative process works and what to expect from an investigation from a federal agency.
 You want a lawyer who answers your questions about your case and one who listens and responds to your concerns.
 This means hiring a law firm that will not wall you off from attorneys with secretaries and whose attorneys are available to speak with you whenever you need them.

 Schedule a Free Consultation with Oberheiden, P.C.
 Today

 Federal criminal investigations are a serious matter and can involve multiple federal agencies, including the FBI, IRS, DEA, and ICE.
 If you are under investigation by the FBI, you can contact Oberheiden, P.C. for a free and confidential consultation.
 Our attorneys are available seven days a week, even on weekends, to speak with you about how we may be able to help you with your case.
 Oberheiden, P.C. represents clients across the country facing federal investigations from federal law enforcement agencies.